6 Benefits of Literature

 Literature also reflects the short-sightedness of our species.
 It was a slow process to understand that two neighbors can have different religions without one controlling the other.
 It took centuries to discover that a different culture did not mean another individual had less value.
 It is a lesson we are still learning but has its roots deep in our history and our language.

 Many of our favorite stories were written by those who did not understand the value of those from other cultures.
-Fairy tales that believed only the prince and princess would be happy and step-parents would be mean.
+Fairy tales believed only the prince and princess could be happy and step-parents are all mean.
 Stories were told with men and women of indigenous cultures as though they lacked intelligence because they did not have technological sophistication.

 Such stories show how our own culture and understanding has grown.